turtleflyer/alnico/README.md

 ```

-To illustrate _Alnico:magnet:_'s composition approach, this example constructs a set of interrelated
+To illustrate _Alnico_'s composition approach, this example constructs a set of interrelated methods
-methods using the compose function.
-These methods function independently, eliminating the need for a
+using the compose function.
+These methods function independently, eliminating the need for a central
-central managing object.
-This is achieved by removing the `this` keyword and explicitly passing all
+managing object.
+This is achieved by removing the `this` keyword and explicitly passing all internal
-internal dependencies through the composer functions' parameters.
-This fosters a programming style
+dependencies through the composer functions' parameters.
+This fosters a programming style with clear
-with clear and unambiguous dependency management.
-Additionally, TypeScript's IntelliSense
+and unambiguous dependency management.
+Additionally, TypeScript's IntelliSense functionality
-functionality enhances development by automatically suggesting parameters for each function.
+enhances development by automatically suggesting parameters for each function.

 ![IntelliSense (snippet)](doc/media/snippet1-ts-is.jpg)

-It's important to note that _Alnico:magnet:_'s effectiveness is heavily dependent on TypeScript.
+It's important to note that _Alnico_'s effectiveness is heavily dependent on TypeScript.
 The
-proposed _Alnico:magnet:_ composition approach wouldn't be as efficient with plain JavaScript.
-While
+proposed _Alnico_ composition approach wouldn't be as efficient with plain JavaScript.
+While it
-it would still function, managing parameter requirements for composer functions and allowed
+would still function, managing parameter requirements for composer functions and allowed parameters
-parameters for dependency methods would become increasingly difficult, especially in complex use
+for dependency methods would become increasingly difficult, especially in complex use cases.
-cases.

-## Alnico:magnet: Composition Breakdown
+## Alnico Composition Breakdown

-_Alnico:magnet:_ compositions consist of three parts, with one being optional.
-Let's examine them in
+_Alnico_ compositions consist of three parts, with one being optional.
+Let's examine them in detail:
-detail:

 ![Alnico parts (snippet)](doc/media/snippet2-parts.jpg)